mishrasur7/Easy-Shopping/README.md

-# My first project with redux
+# My first project with typescript and redux

 ## Key features available at the moment
 - Displays products from api in products page.